-Fortune Bay is an exploration and development company with 100% ownership in two advanced gold exploration projects in Canada, Saskatchewan (Goldfields Project) and Mexico, Chiapas (Ixhuatán Project), both with exploration and development potential.
-The Goldfields Project is currently being advanced through exploration and project development activities.
-The Ixhuatán Project is not currently active and considered a pipeline or potential spin-out asset for the Company.
-The Company is also advancing the 100% owned Strike and Murmac uranium exploration projects, located near the Goldfields Project, which have high-grade potential typical of the Athabasca Basin.
+Fortune Bay is an exploration and development company with 100% ownership in two advanced gold projects in Saskatchewan, Canada (Goldfields Project) and Chiapas, Mexico (Ixhuatán Project), both with exploration and development potential.
+The Company also has a 100% ownership in the Strike and Murmac uranium exploration projects, located near the Goldfields Project, which have high-grade uranium potential typical of the Athabasca Basin.
 Other assets include the Huizopa Net Smelter Return ("NSR") royalty in Mexico, and the NSR royalty obtained from the sale of the Dominican Republic properties in 2014.